open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.OpenTelemetryProtocol/README.md

   `OtlpExportProtocol.HttpProtobuf`.

 > [!NOTE]
-> When using `OtlpExportProtocol.HttpProtobuf`, the full URL needs to be
+> When using `OtlpExportProtocol.HttpProtobuf`, the full URL MUST be
 > provided, including the signal-specific path v1/{signal}.
 For example, for
 > traces, the full URL will look like <http://your-custom-endpoint/v1/traces>.